grizzlysmit/cpp2.vim/README.md

-# vim-cpp-modern: Enhanced C and C++ syntax highlighting
+# vim-cpp2: Enhanced C and C++ syntax highlighting

 Keyword and regex-based syntax highlighting for C and C++11/14/17/20/23 in Vim.